m-moya/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13-1.png)

 The graphs show some differences between the weekday and weekend activity patterns.
+The weekday activity has a large step activity early in the day and the weekend activity is more spread out through the day.